ietf-scitt/charter/ietf-scitt-charter.md

 1. Standardize the technical flows for providing information about a software supply chain, which also includes firmware, and covering the essential building blocks that make up the architecture.
 2. In addition to this, the WG shall employ the existing work already done within
-    - other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate,
+    - other IETF WGs such as COSE and RATS, as appropriate,
-    - coordination with other standards bodies, such as the, OpenSSF, W3C, ISO, and the Trusted Computing Group.
+    - coordination with other standards bodies, such as OpenSSF, W3C, ISO, and the Trusted Computing Group.

 The WG may refine the input document on the architecture in the process.